 Schedule of Internship Sessions + Time Commitment

-There are two internship sessions and two application deadlines per year.
-Departments will work with individual interns to determine specific start and end dates roughly matching the dates listed below.
+Museum Department Heads will work with individual interns to determine specific start and end dates, roughly matching the listed start date.
 Interns must be able to commit to a regular schedule with a minimum of 14 hours per week, which they will determine with their department supervisor.

 Compensation + School Credit

-Unfortunately, at this time we are not able to offer financial compensation for internships.
+Unfortunately, at this time, MOCAD is not able to offer financial compensation for internships.
 We hope to be able to adjust that in the future!
 To the extent of our ability, we will assist you in receiving school credit.
 Please check with your university about how to make arrangements for receiving credit.